Ravanger/Personal-website_src/Projects/Video-MyrtleMurder.md

 ---
 title: Interactive Video - Myrtle's Murder
 tags: Video
+summary: Tasked with writing, directing, and producing a trailer for an interactive video game.
 ---

 Tasked with writing, directing, and producing a trailer for an interactive video game.